brokenpip3/rtt/README.md

 ## Usage

-You need:

-* `TGTOKEN` env variable, which is the bot apikye
+Environment variables:

+* `TGTOKEN`: telegram bot token
-* `TGCHAT` env variabile, which is the chat where the bot send the notifications, the bot must be a member
+* `TGCHAT`: the chat id where the bot send the notifications, the bot must be a member
-* `settings.py` file wich contain the rss feed links, see [example](./example-settings.py)
+* `CONFIGFILE`: optional, where the config file is placed, default "/usr/src/app/settings.yaml"
+* `DBFILE`: optional, sqlite db path, default "/tmp/rtt.sqlite"

 ### Docker